-Radiographers followed a standard operating policy to weekly record radiation-induced skin reaction (RISR).
+Radiographers followed a standard operating policy to record radiation-induced skin reaction (RISR) on a weekly basis.
 The policy had been developed following best practice guidance.
-In addition to this they visually checked skin in treatment areas during patient positioning on a daily basis.
-RISR is a common side effect that affects the majority of cancer patients receiving radiation treatment.
+In addition to this, they visually checked skin in treatment areas during patient positioning daily.
+RISR is a common side effect that affects most cancer patients receiving radiation treatment.
 RISR is often characterised by swelling, redness, pigmentation, fibrosis, and ulceration, pain, warmth, burning, and itching of the skin.
+There was a standard operating policy in place for staff to supply patients with a specialist moisturising gel to reduce RISR and maintain skin integrity.

 The department used a three-point identification check with patients before undertaking each radiotherapy session.
-In control areas there were Pause and Check' posters in radiation controlled areas that prompted staff to verify information and dose details before exposing patients to radiation.
-With each patient, staff went through a 'pause and check' checklist to confirm the patient's: name, date of birth, address, body part, clinical information and previous imaging checks.
-This is in line with legal requirements of IR(ME)R, to prevent radiation exposure to the wrong patient.
-The service carried out a patient identification audit every three months, the most recent being December 2021 which showed 100% compliance.
+In radiation-controlled areas there were 'Pause and Check' posters, these prompted staff to verify information and dose details before exposing patients to radiation.
+With each patient, staff went through a 'pause and check' list to confirm the patient's name, date of birth, address, body part, clinical information, and previous imaging checks.
+This was in line with legal requirements of Ionising Radiation (Medical Exposure) Regulations IR(ME)R, to prevent radiation exposure to the wrong patient.
+The service carried out a patient identification audit every three months and records showed 100% compliance.